PenguinMod/PenguinMod-Home/src/resources/markdown/guidelines/uploading.md

 # Money
 You cannot sell products for real money inside your project to prevent any misleading messages or scam products.

-However, you are allowed to use external platforms such as **Patreon** or **Shopify** for monetization.
+However, you are allowed to use the external platforms here for monetization:
+- Patreon
+- Ko-fi
+- GitHub Sponsors

-When linking to external platforms, please ensure that the content and activities on these platforms align with our guidelines.
+When linking to these external platforms, please ensure that the content and activities on these platforms align with our guidelines.

 Please note that any monetization efforts should be transparent and respectful.
 Avoid using deceptive practices or misleading users around your products.
+If you do not abide by these rules, your account can still be punished even if you are using an allowed platform.

 If you need any extra details for your specific use of these platforms, please talk to us [using any of these contact methods here.](https://studio.penguinmod.com/contact.html)
 If you would like to use other platforms not mentioned here, please reach out to us for approval.
+Do note it is very unlikely we will allow more platforms.

 # Copyright
 You are responsible for making sure you have the necessary rights, licenses, or permission for any user-generated content you submit to PenguinMod.